amansume26-stack/-Kickstarter-Crowdfunding-Analytics-Dashboard/README.md

 - **High Failure Rate** — Only ~38% of projects succeed, making data-driven strategy essential
 - **Lower Goals Win** — Campaigns with realistic, lower funding targets show significantly higher success rates
 - **Backer Momentum Matters** — Projects with high early backer volume have exponentially better odds of reaching their goal
-- **Optimal Duration** — 60–90 day campaigns hit the sweet spot between urgency and audience fatigue
+- **Optimal Duration** — 60–90-day campaigns hit the sweet spot between urgency and audience fatigue
 - **US Dominance** — The United States contributes the highest volume of projects and total funds raised
 - **Pareto Principle** — Niche categories like **Games** and **Design** drive the majority of total funds raised